-A photo essay of my thru hike along the (ECT) East Coast Trail (220km) in Newfoundland.
+A photo essay of my thru hiking the East Coast Trail (220km) in Newfoundland.
 I hope these photos transport you to the east coast where myself, my partner, my Mom, and my mom’s best friend Anna attempted to thru hike the length of the ECT.

-We began our thru hike from the south, starting in Cappahayden.
+We began our thru hiking the East Coast Trail from the south, starting in Cappahayden.
 As soon as we arrived to the trailhead we almost immediately spotted Icebergs off in the distance.

 We pitched our tents near Cappahayden where we would get a full night’s rest before beginning the our thru hike the next day.

 We lucked out on weather the first day.
 It was reported to be the warmest day of the season so far.
 We had heard horror stories of how wet and technical this section of trail was.
 We were happy to be travelling this section with favourable conditions.